Fibromyalgia and Medical Marijuana

 "I'm not aware of any evidence that medical marijuana is one of the tools we'd use to improve physical and social function, including interaction with loved ones and family -- all key determinants of quality of life," says Chabal.

 The "poor delivery" argument

-chemicals in a mix where you don't know what it is and call that a
+An estimated 400 chemicals co-exist in marijuana, but marijuana smoke has as many as 2,000 chemicals, says DuPont.
+"Would you really want to prescribe 2,000 chemicals in a mix where you don't know what it is and call that a medicine?"